A history of staying true.

 Rolling Green has hosted USGA events in the past, most notably the U.S. Women’s Open in 1976 won by JoAnne Carner.

-In 2016, the Club is set to host the U.S. Women’s Amateur Championship.
+In 2016, the Club hosted the U.S. Women’s Amateur Championship.

 In 2015, Dr. Linda Hanna wrote Rolling Green Golf Club...Our History, Traditions and Legacy.
 Her knowledge of the Club’s history was used for these History pages.